01634 844152

 Maths Ambassadors

 Ambassadors are recruited when they display a passion for maths, demonstrate responsibility and good communication skills.
 They meet regularly and are required to perform individual maths tasks.
-Children share their findings with the relevant people.

 How does it feel to be a maths ambassador?